 Harcros Chemical Company

-These products and materials were generally constructed with asbestos-containing materials (ACMs).
-Everything from floor tiling to insulation, garments, and more were created with the use of asbestos.
+Products and materials at Hacros were generally constructed with asbestos-containing materials (ACMs) in the past.
+Everything from floor tiling to insulation and garments were created with the use of asbestos.
 Ironically, asbestos does a great job in property from high heat or combustion, and is one of the best insulators ever.
-Yet, it causes some of the most devastating illnesses known, including malignant mesothelioma and lung cancer.
+Yet, it causes some of the most devastating illnesses known, including malignant mesothelioma and asbestos-related lung cancer.

 Additional Job Sites and Businesses Associated with Asbestos Use in Kansas City

 Many different businesses and workplaces in the city used asbestos, not just chemical and manufacturing companies: